-- An organiser is a body appointed and/or approved in accordance with the Agreement with the powers and responsibilities set out therein.
+- 27) An organiser is a body nominated by the ASN and appointed and/or approved by the FIA in accordance with the Agreement with the powers and responsibilities set out therein.
 Upon deciding to grant an application to hold an Event, the FIA will invite the relevant ASN to organise it or to nominate an organiser.
 If the ASN is not in a position to do so, the FIA may itself appoint an organiser.
-The organiser must be a club or body acceptable to the FIA and must enter into the organisation agreement set out in schedule 6 of the Agreement when it applies to organise the Event. - 28) Each organiser shall supply the information set out in Appendix 1, part A hereto to the FIA no later than 90 days before the Event.
+The organiser must be a club or body acceptable to the FIA and must enter into the organisation agreement set out in Appendix 4 schedule 6 of the Agreement when it applies to organise the Event. - 28) Each organiser shall supply the information set out in Appendix 1, part A hereto to the FIA no later than 90 days before the Event.
 The FIA, if satisfied with such information, shall complete part B and forward both parts to all competitors no later than 60 days before the Event.